Steles, dating to 1600 BC, were found in Kerma. Although it is unlikely that the steles were used for anything other than writing,

 Sudan: Ancient Kingdoms of the Nile.

-period after the sixth century BC; these were found in Napatan constructions
+The larger part of discovered writings from Kush date to after the sixth century BC.
+Writings were found in Napatan constructions

-safe in temples and palaces were carved and painted extensively
+safe within temple and palace areas, were carved and painted extensively

-with inscriptions.
-The Kushites writing was the same as that of
+The writing system in Kush was generally the same as that of

-the religious institutions as well as commemorate big events.
+the religious institutions as well as to commemorate big events.
 Kushite

-writings were mostly sacred as they were related to funerary practices
+writings were mostly sacred and were often associated with funerary practices

 like books of the dead and pyramid texts .
 Starting from the second